Being frugal does not mean being cheap

 - Take your time eating – your body can take up to 20 minutes to tell you that you are full!

 I know that you might not see it now, but if you practice the above, you will probably eat less, and enjoy the time more – and that has a large impact on your life and your health!

 So, in short with the above – think about the food you eat.
 Make it an experience, even if you’re only eating spinach and bread.
 Savour the moment, as your body uses this food for energy to propel you forward.

 Plan your meals

 How many blogs need to mention this…?
 This feels like something that’s been mentioned so many times, but we sort of don’t do it… So, here’s some hacks on this I learnt from James Clear in his book “Atomic Habits”:

 - Make it attractive

-- We plan our meals on a weekend on by checking out Pinterest and go shopping for the ingredients.
+- We plan our meals on a weekend by checking out Pinterest and going shopping for the ingredients.